tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 #  Security Considerations

 This section discusses additional security and operational aspects introduced by the Extended Key Update mechanism.
-All security considerations of TLS 1.3 {{TLS}} and DTLS.13 {{!DTLS=RFC9147}} continue to apply.
+All security considerations of TLS 1.3 {{TLS}} and DTLS 1.3 {{!DTLS=RFC9147}} continue to apply.

 ## Scope of Key Compromise {#scope}